 There is no better way to share in the joy of Connected Riding than to host a Riding Clinic Event.

-Connected Riding® foundation courses 101 & 102, provide context, theory, and practice in Connected movement for riders, Connected groundwork for horses, and the basic elements of riding.
+Connected Riding® foundation 100 level courses provide context, theory, and practice in Connected movement for riders, Connected groundwork for horses, and the basic elements of riding.

-We have put together a number of helpful demos of Peggy's workshops so you can see what she has to offer.
+Below are a few helpful demos of Peggy Cummings'.
 Click on any image to view the video or see all videos.